cnti-testcatalog/testsuite/.github/ISSUE_TEMPLATE/new-platform-test.md

 ---
 name: New Platform Test
-about: Creating a new platform conformance test
+about: Creating a new platform testsuite test
 title: "[Platform]"
 labels: platform
 assignees: ""